 The CCAMLR SC is supported by several constituent working groups that focus on specific areas of science (in particular the Working Group for Fish Stock Assessments (WGFSA), Working Group on Ecosystem Monitoring and Management (WGEMM) and Working Group on Statistics, Assessment and Monitoring (WGSAM).
 This hierarchical approach (management advice flows up from the working groups to the SC to the Commission) means that technical advice is fed into the system at a level where national agendas are potentially less influential.
 Other than a focus on a specific geographic area and/or fish stock, such as HIMI in the case of Australia, the working group participants are not constrained in their scientific activities and the techniques they use by their country of origin.
-In addition, the content of the working groups' reports, which are a matter of public record, are a product solely of the participants, or higher level bodies such as the Commission, that is not subject to the approval of the convener/chair (in the case of editorial changes) or the participants (in the case of any substantive changes reflecting matters of accuracy).
+In addition, the content of the working groups' reports, which are a matter of public record, are a product solely of the participants at the meeting.
+There is no subsequent vetting or editing of the content by non-participants, or higher level bodies such as the Commission, that is not subject to the approval of the convener/chair (in the case of editorial changes) or the participants (in the case of any substantive changes reflecting matters of accuracy).